Police Arrest Nearly 100 Anti-ICE Protesters After They Blocked A Major Manhattan Intersection

 They could be seen linking arms and holding up signs that read “ABOLISH ICE” and “CLOSE THE CAMPS.”
 According to The Hill, they could also be heard shouting chants like, “ICE lurks here.”

-The group of nearly 100 protesters were apprehended by police after they shut down a busy intersection on the West Side Highway and West 26th Street, according to WLNY.
+The group of nearly 100 protesters was apprehended by police after they shut down a busy intersection on the West Side Highway and West 26th Street, according to WLNY.
 All lanes of the popular roadway were completely shut down for a short period of time.

-That particular intersection wasn’t chosen by random, either.
+That particular intersection wasn’t chosen at random, either.
 Bernstein explained to the news outlet why the group specifically chose that location.
 “ICE has offices in that building on the seventh floor, that is why we chose this particular intersection,” she said.

 Police buses arrived to facilitate in the arrest of such a large gathering and all of the participants reportedly were charged with disorderly conduct.
 They were later released, according to Fox News.